oktadev/okta-blog/_source/_posts/2020-11-02-jhipster-spring-session.md

 - Type of application: Microservice application
 - Type of gateway: JHipster gateway
 - Root directory for microservices: ../ (default)
-- Choose all applications (invoice, notification, product, store) with spacebar
+- Choose all applications (invoice, notification, product, store)
 - Don't select any application for clustered databases
 - Setup monitoring: no
 - Enter admin password for JHipster registry